 Olive oil is the richest vegetable oil in polyphenols, containing 62 mg polyphenols per 100g.
 It has almost 4 times more polyphenols than the second-richest vegetable oil!

-Olive oil has many health benefits.
-It contains compounds that may prevent, manage, or treat chronic diseases (1).
+Olive oil contains compounds that may prevent, manage, or treat chronic diseases (1).

-A 2014 study tried to find out if monounsaturated fatty acids from other foods have the same effect to health as olive oil.
-Data from over 840K people showed that only olive oil is associated with a reduced risk of all-cause mortality, cardiovascular events, and stroke.
-Other monounsaturated fatty acids rich foods didn’t have any significant risk reduction (4).
+However, other foods high in monounsaturated fats don’t have the same effect to health as olive oil.
+According to a study, only olive oil is associated with a reduced risk of all-cause mortality, cardiovascular events, and stroke.
+Other foods high in monounsaturated fatty acids didn’t have any significant risk reduction to these diseases (4).

 What types of polyphenols are in olive oil?

 Actually, the main polyphenols in olive oil are flavonols, lignans, and glycosides.
 Polyphenols naturally present in the extra virgin olive oil may reduce the risk of (1):

 Certainly, olive oil is the healthiest vegetable oil.
 Not only is it the richest vegetable oil in polyphenols, but it also has a decent antioxidant content.
 Extra virgin olive oil has 55 mg of antioxidants per 100g.
 In addition, olive oil contains 21 mg of vitamin E per 100g.